 The proposed bill, known as the Chemical Abortion Safety Protocol Act, aims to establish specific protocols and requirements for the provision of abortion-inducing drugs in Nebraska.
-It introduces definitions for key terms such as "abortion-inducing drug" and "adverse event," and mandates that physicians must conduct an in-person examination of the woman, verify her pregnancy, and assess for ectopic pregnancies before providing such drugs.
-Additionally, the bill requires physicians to schedule a follow-up visit within a specified timeframe to confirm the termination of pregnancy and document any adverse events that may arise.
+It introduces definitions for key terms such as "abortion-inducing drug," "adverse event," and "provide," and mandates that physicians must conduct an in-person examination of the woman, verify her pregnancy, and assess for ectopic pregnancies before administering such drugs.
+Additionally, the bill requires physicians to schedule a follow-up visit within a specified timeframe to confirm the termination of pregnancy and document any adverse events that may occur.

 Statutes affected: